henrychh06/henrychh06/README.md

 ### Hi there 👋
+Hello, my name is Henry Chuchullo.
+I am from the Peruvian University of Applied Sciences taking BS in Information Systems Engineering.
+...
 <!--
 **henrychh06/henrychh06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.